Added by Carnegie Council on November 2, 2017 at 10:47am — No Comments

 Added by Joel Rosenthal on November 22, 2013 at 1:30pm — No Comments

 This was the last day for Liz, who volunteered for eight weeks as a teacher at Aim Abroad's slum school in Faridabad, India.
 She taught English, Math and probably everything except Hindi (which the kids taught her).
-I was there as a volunteer photographer to…Continue
+I was there as a volunteer photographer to document their time together.

 Carnegie Council for Ethics in International Affairs announces its first International Student Photography Contest.
-The contest is part of Ethics for a Connected World, a three-year global education project in celebration of…Continue
+The contest is part of Ethics for a Connected World, a three-year global education project in celebration of the 2014 Carnegie Council Centennial.

 Added by Carnegie Council on June 10, 2013 at 12:00pm — No Comments